decentralized-identity/faq/docs/spec.md

 > maintained by volunteers from the W3C-CCG, you can just read it!
 There is no
 > membership fee, gatekeeper, or velvet rope.

-All methods are expected to be maintainers of systems and infrastructure that are built on top of them.
-They are each specified by a published, registered, and ideally well-maintained **specification**.
+All the rules and algorithms that make a method work are expected to be maintained and documented over time by the maintainers of the systems and infrastructure that are built on top of them, whether commercial, non-profit, or radically decentralized.
+These rules and algorithms are spelled out by a published, registered, and ideally well-maintained **specification**.
 This specification explains how to validate a [[ref:DID]] (namespace rules), where to query and what to expect back when resolving a DID, etc. The [registry](https://w3c.github.io/did-spec-registries/#the-registration-process) of compliant specifications for DID Methods is maintained by a dedicated W3C working group, currently the [DID-core WG](https://w3c.github.io/did-core/), and